Nurse with lifetime passion for true crime. Have read numerous books and written at least 100 articles on Hollywood and historical crimes

 Marilyn is both legend and myth.
-Arthur Miller, one of America's leading playwrights and one of Marilyn Monroe's husbands, wrote a play about his marriage to her called After The Fall in which he exposed her as a self absorbed and self destructive woman who needed the adulation of all men she encountered.
+Arthur Miller, one of America's leading playwrights and one of Marilyn Monroe's husbands, wrote a play about his marriage to her called After The Fall in which he portrayed her as a self-absorbed and self-destructive woman who needed the adulation of all men she encountered.

-Marilyn Monroe's softness and vulnerability made her irresistible to men in the pre-women's lib era and her image has become almost mystic due to the fact that she was not a survivor.
-Monroe had some talent for playing a dumb blonde, similar to Harlow, but she lacked Harlow's sarcasm.
-Jean Harlow's characters were in charge, and only "played" dumb.
-Monroe's character also lacked Mae West's confidence and intelligence.
-For Marilyn it was all about having a baby voice and innocent expression.
-It worked!
-To this day when viewing her in movies there is nothing that one can view as controversial or intimidating.
-Virtually, this is the key of being well liked.
+Marilyn Monroe's softness and vulnerability made her irresistible to men in the pre-women's liberation era and her image has become almost mythic due to the fact that she died young.
+Monroe had talent for playing a dumb blonde, similar to Jean Harlow, but she lacked Harlow's sarcasm.
+Harlow's characters were in charge, and only played dumb.
+Monroe's characters also lacked Mae West's confidence and intelligence, yet women by far admire Marilyn over the stronger types.

 Norma Jean Becomes Marilyn Monroe

 The result was a much more refined and sophisticated look.
-She then landed good roles such as in All About Eve, and Don't Bother to Knock.
+She then landed good roles such as in All About Eve (1950) and Don't Bother to Knock (1952).
 Monroe was soon riding on the upswing of fame when she found herself cast in the 1953 film, Niagara.
 Many say it was her best part.
 It was certainly Monroe at her most attractive.
 It was this look that led Marilyn Monroe to become the most popular sex symbol in the world.

 Monroe began looking for a new identity as she approached her mid 30s.
 Marilyn had always wanted children but when her career was in full swing she was willing to put off motherhood until the time was right.
 It has been reported that Monroe had numerous abortions in her youth and when she finally did reach her mid 30s she could no longer get pregnant.

 Monroe was a true entrepreneur at heart and in the same way that she had conquered not being pretty enough fifteen years earlier she wanted to now get pregnant and retire from the Hollywood glamor spotlight into a life of family and dignity.

 There was obvious tension between Marilyn and JFK as she battled to become the new first lady of the United States, and with a little luck, could also become a mother.
 But JFK treated Marilyn the same way that he treated all the other women he had affairs with.
 He had her and was now finished with her.
 Period.

-Robert Kennedy was just as willing as his brother to enjoy MM on the side but he did not treat Marilyn any better than his brother had and there is some evidence in the FBI files related to the assassination of JFK that Marilyn either told Robert that he had gotten her pregnant or that she had gotten pregnant and was ordered by some powerful men within the democratic party to have an abortion.
+Robert Kennedy was just as willing as his brother to enjoy MM on the side, but he did not treat Marilyn any better than his brother.
+In fact, there is some evidence that Marilyn either told Robert that he got her pregnant, or that she had gotten pregnant and was ordered by powerful men within the Democratic Party to have an abortion.

-On August 5, 1962 Marilyn Monroe was found dead from an overdose of sleeping pills.
+On August 5, 1962, Marilyn Monroe was found dead from an overdose of sleeping pills.
 She was 36 years old.
 The exact facts are shady, but all who knew Marilyn knew that she had plenty to be depressed about.